fmartintp/Coursera_Capstone/Introduction.md

 ## Available data includes :

-- Air pollution : Airparif
+- Map of Paris : available on Data.gouv (official French open data website).
-- Noise pollution : BruitParif mais il faut convertir les données
+- Air pollution : From Airparif, measures from the officials to define the level of air pollution in the Paris area.
+Data available in csv with the locatisation of the stations.
-- Radioactive pollution : Base de mesure de la radiation OpenRadiation (+ explication concernant l’intérêt :Sites radioactifs de Paris + paragraphe sur le radon dont le niveau est faible sur tout Paris (avec explication))
+- Noise pollution : From BruitParif, measures from the officials to define the noise level in the Paris area.
+Datas are formated for GIS analysis but it can be converted with Python.

-- Green areas : surface d'espaces verts rapportée à la surface totale du quartier et rapportée à la population
+- Radioactive pollution : Open database of radioactive measures in Paris, made by citizens with localisation.

-- Squares areas : surface de square rapportée à la surface totale du quartier et rapporté à la population
+- Green areas and square areas : available on FourSquare.
+The surface can be find on the French Wikipedia page of green areas and squares in Paris.
-- Number of trees : densité d’arbre
+- Number of trees : Localisations of trees in Paris are available on opendata.paris.fr
-- Water facilities : nombre de fontaines et jets d'eaux
+- Water facilities : Localisations are available on opendata.paris.fr